 Dynamic & Static Pressures

 As aircraft depend on the flow of air over and under their wings to generate lift.
-There is a need to measure that airflow so that the speed through the air can be shown to the pilot on the instrument panel.
-The same applies also for indication of altitude and vertical speed.
+There is off course a need to measure that airflow so that the speed through the air can be shown to the pilot on the instrument panel.
+The same also applies for indication of altitude and vertical speed.

-With this information the pilot can keep the aircraft flying at the correct speed and land at the slowest speed possible without overrunning the runway.
+With this information the pilot can keep the aircraft flying at the correct speed and land at the slowest speed possible without overrunning the runway and damaging more than his or her pride.

 The pitot static system measures this airflow and static/dynamic pressure for presentation to the pilot on several of the basic flight instruments.
 This page takes a look at how this is accomplished.